HYDARAMONA/Expenses_Tracker/README.md

 4. Category of the expense (FOOD, TRAVEL, WORK, LEISURE).
 5. Submitting using the (Save Expense) button.

+## Deleting Expenses

+The user has the ability to delete the unwanted expenses by sliding the expense to the right or to the left, after sliding the expense a snackBar will show up for 3 seconds with an UNDO button in case if the user wanted to restore the deleted expense.

 ## Features of the app With Screenshots

 | Task                           | Screenshot                                           | Task                            | Screenshot                                           |